Setting Priorities for Municipal Services, Programs and Infrastructure

 - Budget Basics - Where your Tax Dollars Go: Roads

 - Budget Basics - Water, Wastewater and Stormwater: While not part of your property taxes, water and wastewater fees are something we often hear about at budget time.
 Watch this short video to learn a bit more on how your water rates ensure clean drinking water and a healthy environment.

 You might also want to review:

 - A Primer on Reserves and Reserve Funds

 We want to hear from you!
 What do you see as priorities for the 2022 Middlesex Centre budget?

-- Public Information Booths - Come see us at Middlesex Centre booth at the Komoka Community Market on July 24, 2021 or at the Ilderton Farmers Market on August 7, 2021.
-We'll be happy to talk to you about the budget and what your priorities are for the community.
+- Public Information Booths - We were pleased to speak with residents about their priorities for the municipality at the Komoka Community Market on July 24, 2021 and at the Ilderton Farmers Market on August 7, 2021.

 - Talk to Us Directly - You are welcome to provide your input or ask any questions by email or phone.
 Please contact Tiffany Farrell, Director of Corporate Services.